nandita16gupta/BigData_tech/README.md

 * or create RDD from any databse connected to JDBC,Cassandra, HBase, Elastisearch, Data files like JSON,CSV etc
 * Functions on RDD:
   * map - Apply a function to every input row and create a new RDD with 1-1 relation
-  * flatmap - This is not restrincted to 1-1 relation
+  * flatmap - This is not restricted to 1-1 relation
-  * filter - Take pout some rows
+  * filter - Take out some rows
   * distinct - unique values
   * sample
   * Union, intersection, subtract , cartesian